udaytv/udaytv.github.io/README.md

 #### Hosted Java backend for your local angular apps.

 You can use hosted Rest services using localhost or github.io for CORS origin check.
-The rest backend is running on UBUNTU LTS 14.4 with ng-inx, mysql, apache tomcat 8, Java Rest 2.1 and Hibernate JPA.
-You can look complete source code [here](http://dhval.github.io/services) or file an [issue](http://dhval.github.io/services/issues).
+The rest backend is running on UBUNTU LTS 14.4 with ng-inx, mysql, apache tomcat 8, Rabbit MQ, Java Rest 2.1 and Hibernate JPA.
+You can look complete source code [here](http://dhval.github.io/spring-boot-rest) or file an [issue](http://dhval.github.io/spring-boot-rest/issues).